 However, some can be interpreted through their natural characteristic.
 Animals and insects are just a few of the groups that usually fall into this category.
 As mentioned earlier you will see this biblical defining taking place whenever the Bible says, "so and so is as a…" This then is God's way of showing us how He sees a thing from the spiritual side of the matter.
 For example, in Job 25:6 man is first labeled as a "worm," and in Isaiah 41:14 God confirms this thought.
 So you look up what a worm is in the natural you find it is defined as a "maggot!"
 Strong's also defines the biblical definition for a worm as a "rising up," a breeding [like how maggots consume a dead body and multiply their numbers] and mounting up [on high as it were]," which speaks of pride.
-In another place the worm is described as a "voracious consumer," assimilating everything in its path by feeding on death.
+In another place the worm is described as a "voracious consumer," assimilating everything in its path by feeding on death down in the dirt.
 As you see some types have multi characteristics attributed to them and this will be discussed in rule #3.
 Furthermore, when first establishing the typed meaning for a word, one should lean heavily toward its first usage as found in the scriptures.
 Although, confirmation should always include the continued usage of an attributed meaning in some form throughout the Word.

 RULE #2: Types & Shadows usually grow in meaning once established in the Bible.